-Gateway-oriented password-based key exchange is a three-party protocol among a client, a gateway, and an authentication server.
+GATEWAY-ORIENTED PASSWORD-BASED KEY EXCHANGE.
+A gateway-oriented password-based key exchange is a three-party protocol among a client, a gateway, and an authentication server.
 The goal of protocol is to establish an implicitly authenticated session key between the client and the gateway with the help of the authentication server, where the authentication is done by means of a short password.
-In our model, the password is known to both the client and the authentication server, but not to the gateway.
+In our model, the password is known to both the client and the gateway.
+The authentication server, but not to the gateway.
 In fact, no long-term secrets are stored in the gateway.
 The authentication server, on the other hand, is assumed to know the password.
 While the communication channel between the gateway and the authentication server is assumed to be authenticated and private, the channel connecting the client to the gateway may be insecure and perhaps under the control of an adversary.